winya/api-docs/_posts/ios/1.4/README.md

 ### Step 1: Create credentials for your mobile app

-Log-in into your account, navigate to the Dashboard and select ["API/SDK access"](https://www.ustream.tv/dashboard/account/api-access) under the Account menu.
+Log-in into your account, navigate to the [Dashboard] and select ["API/SDK access"] under the "Integrations & Apps" menu.

 Click on "Create new credentials" and provide a name for your application in the "Application name" field.
 Your credentials will be listed under the "API/SDK access" page based on this name.